Generalized Gaussian Estimates and Local Limit Theorems for Discrete Convolution Powers of Complex Functions: The $d$-dimensional case: Introduction and Main Results

 In view of the final item in the example above, we see that not all positive-homogeneous polynomials are semi-elliptic.
-Still, as the example illustrates, it is sometimes possible to make a change of coordinates so that a positive-homogeneous polynomial becomes semi-elliptic in the new coordinate system.
-The following proposition shows that this can always be done.
+Still, as the example illustrates, it is at least sometimes possible to make a change of coordinates so that a positive-homogeneous polynomial becomes semi-elliptic in the new coordinate system.
+The following proposition shows that this, in fact, can always be done.

 \begin{proposition} For any positive-homogeneous polynomial $P$ (in $d$ variables), there exists $A\in \GldR$ for which $P_A(\xi)=P(A\xi)$ is positive semi-elliptic.
 In particular, there exists some $\mathbf{m} = \left (m_1, m_2,\dots, m_d\right)\in\mathbb{N}_+^d$ for which